dresdner353/mpd2chromecast/README.md

 This is to monitor the playback state of the server via MPD API allowing us to know what is playing and react to track changes, volume, pause/play/skip etc. It then passes these directives to the configured chromecast.
 It also monitors the chromecast status to ensure playback is operational.
 An albumart link is also passed if available.

 * Cherrypy (web server)
 This thread provides a simple web server which is used to serve a file and albumart URLs for each track.
 It listens on port 8090 serving music URLs from /music.
 The chromecasts will use the URLs to stream the files for native playback.
-The same server is also used to provide a simple control interface hosted on /cast allowing a user to select a desired cast device from a list of discovered devices.
+The same server is also used to provide the control interface hosted on /cast allowing a user to select a desired cast device from a list of discovered devices.

 * Config
 This thread just monitors config (~/.castrc) and changes one internal global variable for the selected chromecast device.